Tanger71/ColeEngine/docs/Tilemapping.md

-// currently only works with tilesheets of width 10
+// only works with tilesheets of width 10 due to current parsing method